jjradler/jjradler.github.io/about.md

 more-or-less fluently, and has had experience teaching complex subjects like advanced electronic structure theory completely in Japanese.

-He also speaks Russian haltingly, and can read Cyrillic just fine, thank you!
+He also speaks Russian haltingly, but can read Cyrillic just fine, thank you!
 Other languages he has been studying recently and with which he has had some success in conversations include: French, German, Spanish, Portuguese, and Mandarin.
 He also has a very basic grasp on Korean, Hungarian, Swedish, Welsh, and Luxembourgish (yes, it's a real language!).

-Some would argue (particularly his darling wife) that he has *too many* hobbies...

 He currently lives in the Eastlake neighborhood of Seattle in a delightful 4-story walkup with his wife and fuzzball cats.
 He is currently trying to keep